vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

     - :ref:`mcpwm-capture` - describes how to use the MCPWM capture module to measure the pulse width of a signal.
     :SOC_MCPWM_SUPPORT_ETM: - :ref:`mcpwm-etm-event-and-task` - describes what the events and tasks can be connected to the ETM channel.
     - :ref:`mcpwm-power-management` - describes how different source clocks affects power consumption.
-    - :ref:`mcpwm-resolution-config` - describes the resolution configuration rules for the MCPWM submodule.
     - :ref:`mcpwm-iram-safe` - describes tips on how to make the RMT interrupt work better along with a disabled cache.
     - :ref:`mcpwm-thread-safety` - lists which APIs are guaranteed to be thread-safe by the driver.
     - :ref:`mcpwm-kconfig-options` - lists the supported Kconfig options that can bring different effects to the driver.